 4. What if I don’t have a college degree?

-All five countries where U.S. citizens can obtain a Working Holiday Visa (Australia, Ireland, New Zealand, Singapore and South Korea) require Working Holiday Visa applicants to either be enrolled or have completed a degree from a institution of higher education at the time of their application submission.
+All six countries where U.S. citizens can obtain a Working Holiday Visa (Australia, Ireland, New Zealand, Singapore, Canada, and South Korea) require Working Holiday Visa applicants to either be enrolled or have completed a degree from a institution of higher education at the time of their application submission.

 5. Where can I work abroad with a working holiday visa?

-In all five countries in which Americans qualify for a Working Holiday Visa, you may work at any level of employment in any field – assuming, of course, that you’re qualified.
+In all six countries in which Americans qualify for a Working Holiday Visa, you may work at any level of employment in any field—assuming, of course, that you’re qualified.
 Obviously, if you’ve ever only played the board game of Operation, you can’t just stroll into the first Irish hospital you see and offer up your services as a nurse.
 Also, try to avoid illegal jobs because, you know, they’re illegal.
 Otherwise, you are welcome to work wherever you’d like!

 It’s important to note that certain counties restrict how long you can work for a certain employer.
 For example, all of these countries ban visa-holders from accepting a permanent job, and Australia and New Zealand require its Working Holiday Visa participants to only work for one employer six months at a time.
 This can obviously have an affect on the type of work you can do and how much money you can make, so keep that in mind when planning your time abroad!

 6. How much money can I make with a working holiday visa?